Sandringham School: House system

 The new seventh house was named Shakespeare.

 As of the 2019-20 Academic year, a new house was introduced - Hepworth House, named after the famous sculptor.

 Each house is led by two Co-Heads of House (staff) assisted by House Captains and a House Committee (students).

 The Houses compete against each other to win annual events such as sports day, house drama, house music, house dance and house photography.
 Students are also awarded House Points for high quality work and conduct in lessons.

 The total number of points for each House is used to determine which house is the winner of the House competition.

-The winners of the house competition thus far: